catalyst/catalystcloud-orchestration/hot/ubuntu-14.04/kubernetes/README.md

 $ . /path/to/rc/file/your-tenant-openrc.sh
 ```

-Test this with, giving a similar output:
+Testing this will give a similar output to the following:
 ```
 $ heat stack-list
 +--------------------------------------+------------+---------------+----------------------+